 Another tip for making Vietnamese spring rolls easily is to slice the vegetables very thinly.
 I like to cut them julienne-style into lengths about as long as matchsticks.
 The smaller they are, the less likely they are to bunch together in the wrapper.
 They’ll lie flatter, too.

-It’s what I think really makes this spring roll recipe extra delicious.
-This ginger curry dipping sauce.
+What I think really makes this spring roll extra delicious is this ginger curry dipping sauce.
 Oh my gosh, it’s SO good, and you’ll never guess what it’s made with – organic, ready-to-eat SOUP!!

-This spicy dip recipe is a great choice to serve at your next party.
-Just follow the make-ahead directions and simply place it on the table with fresh vegetables before the party starts.
+This spicy dip is also a great choice to serve at your next party.
+Just follow the make-ahead directions and serve with fresh vegetables for an irresistible dip your guests will rave about!

 - Pacific Foods Cashew Carrot Ginger Soup